English land law: Real property

 Land law is also known as the law of real property.
 It relates to the acquisition, protection and conflicts of people's rights, legal and equitable, in land.
 This means three main things.
 First, "property rights" (in Latin, a right in rem) are generally said to bind third parties, whereas personal rights (a right in personam) are exercisable only against the person who owes an obligation.
 English law acknowledges a fixed number, or numerus clausus of property rights, which create various privileges.
-The main situations where this distinction matters are if a debtor to two or more creditors has gone insolvent (i.e. bankrupt), or if there is a dispute over possession of a specific thing.
+The main situations where this distinction matters are if a debtor to two or more creditors becomes insolvent. insolvent (i.e. bankrupt), or if there is a dispute over possession of a specific thing.
 If a person or a business has gone insolvent, and has things in their possession which are the property of others', then those people can usually take back their property free of anyone else's claims.
-If an insolvent person's creditors are merely owed personal debts, they cannot take back their money freely: any losses have to be divided among all creditors.
+But if an insolvent person's creditors are merely owed personal debts, they cannot take back their money freely: any losses have to be divided among all creditors.
 Often, creditors can contract for a proprietary right (known as a security interest) to secure repayment of debts.
 This gives the same result as having another proprietary right, so the secured creditor takes priority in the insolvency queue.
 Secured creditors, most usually, are banks and for most people the most familiar kind of security interest is a mortgage.
-In this way, property rights area always "stronger" than personal rights, even though they may be acquired by the same means: a contract.
-Most of the time, property rights are also stronger than personal because English courts have been historically more willing to order specific performance as a remedy for interference with property rights.
+In this way, property rights are always "stronger" than personal rights, even though they may be acquired by the same means: a contract.
+Most of the time, property rights are also stronger, too, because English courts have been historically more willing to order specific performance as a remedy for interference with property rights.
 People with personal rights, such as to the performance of a contract, are presumptively entitled to money in compensation, unless damages would be an inadequate remedy.
 In its second main feature, English land law differs from civil law systems in the European Union, because it allows the separation of the "beneficial" ownership of property from legal title to property.
 If there is a "trust" of land, then trustees hold legal title, while the benefit, use and "equitable" title might belong to many other people.
 Legal title to real property can only be acquired in a limited number of formal ways, while equitable title can be recognised because of a person's contribution, or the parties' true intentions, or some other reason, if the law deems that it is fair and just (i.e. equitable) to recognise that someone else has a stake in the land.